 NMYO holds two Saturday afternoon rehearsals during the year.
 The December Saturday is used as a dress rehearsal for the first major concert of the year.
 In the spring, the Saturday rehearsal is anEnrichment Day Seminar in which ensembles work intensively to build skills with guest conductors and/or master classes.
 These concentrated seminars significantly increase skills and appreciation for the ensemble experiencep.

-During this event, outstanding professional conductors in the Greater Boston area share their experience and expertise with NMYO musicians.
-Enrichment Days allow time for more in-depth work on concert repertoire.
+During Enrichment Day, outstanding professional conductors and/or musicians in the Greater Boston area share their experience and expertise with NMYO musicians.
+Enrichment Day allows time for more in-depth work on concert repertoire.
 Conductors also work to develop practice and rehearsal skills that teach students to receive maximum benefit from regular rehearsals.

-Each year, NMYO holds a retreat at Castle Hill/Crane Beach in Ipswich for members of Symphony Orchestra and Intermezzo Orchestra; this day includes music, a barbeque lunch, games, and fun at the beach (if permission is given by parents).
+Each year, NMYO holds a first rehearsal Sunday outing at the Barn on The Crane Estate in Ipswich for members of Symphony Orchestra, Wind Ensemble, and Intermezzo Orchestra.
+This day includes music, ice cream, and fun at the beach (if permission is given by parents).